timo1235/ocs2.x-esp32-panel-software/README.md

 ## To be done
 - implement connection over RJ45 - Serial communication

+## Hint for PCB version 1.4
+The menu button on the pcb is not working due to the onboard led.
+So button4 as used as menu button by default.
+Just use some push button between button4 and GND for 3 seconds to start the calibration process.
+This will be fixed with the next pcb version.

+## Menu button
+- Short press: Go through the different settings - changes can not be made here.
+Only when uploading the firmware.
+- long press > 3 seconds: Start the calibration process
+- long press > 6 seconds: Reset the calibration config - like resetting to factory defaults

 # Changelog
 ## version 2
-- Added possibility to control also output 1-4 of the open cnc shield with the buttons 1-4
+- Added possibility to control also output 1-4 of the open cnc shield with the buttons 1-3

 ## version 1
 - initial version